singnet/style-transfer-service/README.md

 This repository was forked from [xunhuang1995/AdaIN-style](https://github.com/xunhuang1995/AdaIN-style).
 The original code is written in Lua (using torch).
 It has been integrated into the SingularityNET using Python 3.6.

-Usage informatio will be updated once the user interface is tested with SNET's dAPP (+gRPC).
+Usage information will be updated once the user interface is tested with SNET's dAPP (+gRPC).
 For now, it can be called via terminal:

 >snet client call transfer_image_style '{"content":"input/content/cornell.jpg", "style":"input/style/woman_with_hat_matisse.jpg"}'